threeML/astromodels/_sources/index.rst.txt

     **Note for XSPEC users:**

-    Starting from version 2.5.0 there is currently support for XSPEC 12.15.0 installed via Conda via the `xspec` conda package (see `here <https://heasarc.gsfc.nasa.gov/docs/software/conda.html>`_).
+    Starting from version 2.5.0 there is currently support for XSPEC installed via Conda via the `xspec` conda package (see `here <https://heasarc.gsfc.nasa.gov/docs/software/conda.html>`_).

+    `astromodels` 2.5.0 is compatible with XSPEC 12.15.0, while 2.5.1 enables support for XSPEC 12.15.1.
+XSPEC versions lower than 12.12.0 are no longer supported.

     If you compiled XSPEC from source, please set the environment variable ASTRO_XSPEC_VERSION to the version of XSPEC you are using in the build process and make sure to have the HEADAS environment variable set.

-    XSPEC versions lower than 12.12.0 or greater than 12.15.0 are not supported.

     Support for `xspec-modelsonly` conda package has been discontinued.
-    Please use the conda package `xspec` version 12.15.0 instead.
+    Please use the conda package `xspec` instead.

+    In `astromodels` 2.5.1 the internal logic for the normalization parameter for XSPEC additive models has changed to be consistent with `sherpa` and support XSPEC 12.15.1.
+This means that XS model files in the user data folder (usually `~/.astromodels/data/`) need to be regenerated.
+This should be automatically taken care of and transparent to the users, but in case of errors, please remove these files manually and try to import XSPEC models again to trigger the new generation.

 Contents:
 =========